JamieTsai1024/Parkinsons-Disease-Progression-Predictor/README.md

 ### Data Sample

 Our model uses 50 input features from our protein abundance data in `train_proteins.csv` and outputs a prediction for the patient's UPDRS-3 score in year.

-These 50 features were chosen using scikit learn's `SelectKBest` feature selection class after being scaled and transformed.
+These 50 features were chosen from 288 potential features using scikit learn's `SelectKBest` feature selection class after being scaled and transformed.
+They comprise of the abundance of 49 proteins and the patient's visit month.

 Figure 1: The distribution of the model's 50 input features